I enjoy being a writer, editor, and logo and website designer.

 Bowie, the mini-schnauzer, is not included with any of my editing services.

 I have been designing websites since 1998.
 I provide clean, elegant design and use Divi and WordPress.
+For the last two years, I’ve been providing logo and branding services as well.

 For web hosting, I like to use Name Hero, a company with amazing customer support and an office in Kansas City.
 I am proud to be a part of their affiliate program.